JakeWritesCode/lines/README.md

   - A service layer, this is where our business logic lives.
 We ingest data, orchestrate our data stores to perform some sort of action and send data back out as egress.
   - A store layer, which handles our database operations.
+  - The overall idea is that we initialise a top level app, and that in turn cascades down with each app initialising it's own dependencies.
+This makes testing and spearation of concerns easy.

 In addition to this, I'm going to solve some common problems and handle some of the 'gubbins' that goes into building a production grade app: